 The basilicas are surrounded by cemeteries, which are full of coffins, all of stone and covered with damaged mosaics.

 Christianity.
 Algeria became an important centre of Christianity in the 3rd century.
-In the third century Christianity was worshipped by all the Romanised Berbers and Roman colonists of Tipasa.
+In the third century, Christianity was worshipped by all the Romanised Berbers and Roman colonists of Tipasa.
 From this period comes the oldest Christian epitaph in Roman Africa dated October 17, 237 AD.
-In Tipasa were built the biggest basilicas of actual Algeria: the Alexander basilica and the basilica of Saint Salsa.
+In Tipasa were built the biggest basilicas of actual Algeria: the Alexander Basilica and the Basilica of Saint Salsa.

-Most of the inhabitants continued to be non-Christian until, according to the legend, Salsa, a Christian maiden, threw the head of their serpent idol into the sea, whereupon the enraged populace stoned her to death.
+Most of the inhabitants continued to be non-Christian until, according to the legend, Salsa, a Christian maiden, threw the head of their serpent idol into the sea and the enraged populace stoned her to death.
 The body, miraculously recovered from the sea, was buried, on the hill above the harbour, in a small chapel which gave place subsequently to the stately basilica.
 Salsa’s martyrdom took place in the 4th century.

 Decline.
-Tipasa was partially destroyed by the Vandals in 430, but was rebuilt by the Byzantines one century later.
-Tipasa revived for a brief time during the Byzantine occupation in the 6th century but was given the Arabic language name, Tefassed, when Arabs arrived there.
+Tipasa was partially destroyed by the Vandals in 430 but was rebuilt by the Byzantines one century later.
+Tipasa revived for a brief time during the Byzantine occupation in the 6th century but was given the Arabic language name, Tefassed when Arabs arrived there.
 The term translated means badly damaged.

 Tiipasa was not an interesting site as virtually everything was low stone walls and poor sandstone columns.
-It’s location on the water was the highlight.
+Its location on the water was the highlight.

 CHERCHELL (90 km / 1hr from Algiers).